 - the impact of attending to that need

 Create a brief but comprehensive summary containing just enough information to clearly communicate the need for an action or a decision.

-“The kitchen is a mess: there are no clean cups, the sink is full of dishes and it’s not possible to quickly grab a coffee and get right back to work.
+“The kitchen is in disorder: there are no clean cups, the sink is full of dishes and it’s not possible to quickly grab a coffee and get right back to work.
 We need the kitchen in a usable state so we can stay focused on our work.”

 1. Current Situation

-“The kitchen is a mess: there are no clean cups, the sink is full of dishes…”
+“The kitchen is in disorder: there are no clean cups, the sink is full of dishes…“